developmentseed/lasrc-dockerfile/README.md

-##lasrc-dockerfile##
+## lasrc-dockerfile
 This repository contains cloudformation templates and Dockerfiles for running the EROS `espa-surface-reflectance` code on ECS.

 The `lasrc` code requires a number of [dependencies](https://github.com/developmentseed/espa-surface-reflectance/tree/master/lasrc#dependencies) to manage these dependencies in a more streamlined way the `Dockerfile` uses a base image which can be built using `usgs.espa.centos.external` template defined in the [espa-dockerfiles](https://github.com/developmentseed/espa-dockerfiles) repository.
+See the instructions in the repository for building the external dependencies image.

-Following the steps outlined [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_AWSCLI.html) you can tag this image as `552819999234.dkr.ecr.us-east-1.amazonaws.com/espa/external` and push it to ECR.
+After building the dependencies image, following the steps outlined [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_AWSCLI.html) you can tag this image as `552819999234.dkr.ecr.us-east-1.amazonaws.com/espa/external` and push it to ECR.

 After building your base dependencies image and pushing it to ECR you can build the `lasrc` processing image with